viswa2/DevOps/aws-fundamentals/README.md

 The main drawbacks to IaaS are the possibilities of provider security issues, multi-tenant systems where the provider must share infrastructure resources with multiple clients, and service reliability.
 These drawbacks can be avoided by choosing a reliable and trustworthy provider with a solid history and reputation.

-`EX:` Public cloud providers such as AWS, Microsoft Azure, and Google Cloud are examples of IaaS.
+`EX:` Public cloud providers such as AWS, AWS EC2, Microsoft Azure, and Google Cloud are examples of IaaS

 `PAAS:`
 Platform-as-a-service (PaaS) is another step further from full, on-premises infrastructure management.
 It is where a provider hosts the hardware and software on its own infrastructure and delivers this platform to the user as an integrated solution, solution stack, or service through an internet connection.